Day Camps FAQ

 MS kids in the HS division?

 Can I sign my 8th grader up for the HS Intermediate division? … Our intention is to have kids training with other players who are the same age/grade/size.
-If you think your 8th grader would be a better fit in HS Intermediate division, let us know and we’ll consider placing them there.
+If you think your 8th grader would be a better fit in HS Intermediate division, you can make that selection... and if it's a strong request, write an explanation in the comments when you register, so that we have that information on hand when we organize and update the groups.

 Can I sign my kid up if they just finished 1st grade and they’re heading into 2nd grade? …NO.